Security-Onion-Solutions/securityonion-docs/soup.rst

 Agents
 ------

-If you've previously added any external agents (:ref:`wazuh`, :ref:`beats`, etc.), be sure to upgrade them to match the version of your upgraded components.
+If you've previously added any external agents, be sure to upgrade them to match the version of your upgraded components.

 log_size_limit
 --------------